NeuralitySln/NeuralitySln.github.io/content/homepage/2-technology.md

 weight: 2
 ---

-Our patented active noise cancellation technology revolutionizes human-machine interfaces by:
+We own the first and only active noise cancellation technology for human-machine interfaces.
+Our technology is capable of:

 - Reducing environmental noise interference
 - Enhancing signal clarity and accuracy